 If this feature is enabled, the unit will answer a call.
 If disabled, it will not answer a call.
-However, the Answer Always option must work in conjunction with the Auto DBU and Originate/Answer options.
-The Auto DBU option is the controlling option and if it is disabled, the unit will not answer the call regardless of how Answer Always is set, except for the DCE DBU which will answer the call regardless of the Auto DBU setting.
-The Originate/Answer feature only appears when the unit is programmed for a non-frame-relay circuit (signaling none).
-If both Answer Always and Auto DBU are enabled, the unit will answer the call even if it is set to Originate.
+However, the ANSWER ALWAYS option must work in conjunction with the AUTO DBU and ORIGINATE/ANSWER options.
+The AUTO DBU option is the controlling option and if it is disabled, the unit will not answer the call regardless of how ANSWER ALWAYS is set, except for the DCE DBU which will answer the call regardless of the AUTO DBU setting.
+The ORIGINATE/ANSWER feature only appears when the unit is programmed for a nonframe-relay circuit (signaling none).
+If both ANSWER ALWAYS and AUTO DBU are enabled, the unit will answer the call even if it is set to ORIGINATE.

-This option is only available with the DBU card installed.
-This option is not available with DCE or PRI DBU cards installed.
+The ANSWER ALWAYS option is only available with the DBU module installed.
+This option is not available with DCE or PRI DBU modules installed.